The disappearance of Amelia Earhart

 Hours later, rescue workers starting a search and the U.S. Navy and Coast Guard launched what was to be the largest and most expensive air and sea search in America's history.
 Her husband George Putnam financed an independent search which also came up empty handed.
 The official report issued by the independent government was that based on radio transmissions, they were able to conclude that the team was unable to locate their destination, ran out of fuel and crashed into the water and sank.
 In 1939, they were declared officially deceased.
 Cue the conspiracy theories.
 Unable to accept this as the truth, various theories have been pondered over the last few decades.
 One of these most popular theories is believe Amelia Earhart was a secret agent for the U.S. government as she was a close friend to U.S. D Roosevelt and his wife Eleanor.
 They suggest they intentionally went off course to spy on the Japanese occupied islands in the Pacific and that when they landed on one of them, they were captured and taken as prisoners.

-The History channel have said there is more information coming and more 'clues' which no doubt tie into a new documentary or special they are airing.
+The History channel have said there is more information coming and more 'clues' which tied into their specials around the mystery airing at the same time.
 We will never know what happened to this amazing lady.
 Did she return safely and change her name to lead a normal life or did she really just die doing what she loved.
 We will never know, but we will always remember the amazing things she has done, in particular for women all over the world.

 Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum